Mustakimpiti/Mustakimpiti/README.md

 ## 👨‍💻 About Me

 Full Stack Developer with expertise in building **enterprise-grade mobile and web applications**.
 I specialize in creating scalable, performant solutions using modern technologies and best practices.
+Academic excellence combined with hands-on experience at MNC level.

 ```typescript
 const developer = {